Legal Representation

 Before you apply, please ensure that you:

 - Have been formally charged in a Singapore Court.
-CLAS will not accept your application if you have not been formally charged by the Court.

 - Do not have a lawyer representing you, unless the lawyer has informed CLAS that they are willing to accept your case under CLAS.